-- it is determined eligible for a limited work participation status due to one of the following qualifying conditions: - an impairment, either temporarily or permanently, as determined by IRU in accordance with Paragraph (1) of Subsection C of 8.102.420 NMAC; - is the sole provider of the care for an ill or incapacitated person; - does not have the ability to be gainfully employed because the individual is affected by domestic violence; - o has been battered or subjected to extreme cruelty. - applicant has an application for supplemental security income(SSI) pending in the application or appeals process and: - is currently granted a limited participation status because of a temporary or complete disability; or - was granted a limited participation status because of a temporary or complete disability in the previous twenty-four months; - applicant has reached the age of 60 by the end of the last month of his or her term limit; or - is otherwise qualified as defined by the Department.
+- It is determined eligible for a limited work participation status due to one of the following qualifying conditions: - An impairment, either temporarily or permanently, as determined by IRU in accordance with Paragraph (1) of Subsection C of 8.102.420 NMAC; - o Is the sole provider of the care for an ill or incapacitated person; - Does not have the ability to be gainfully employed because the individual is affected by domestic violence; or - Has been battered or subjected to extreme cruelty. - Applicant has an application for Supplemental Security Income (SSI) pending in the application or appeals process and: - Is currently granted a limited participation status because of a temporary or complete disability; or - Was granted a limited participation status because of a temporary or complete disability in the previous twenty-four months. - Applicant has reached the age of 60 by the end of the last month of his or her term limit; or - Is otherwise qualified as defined by the Department.